imustwangxin/MPPL/README.md

 **2. Generating RGB images and language descriptions**

 Considering the balance of efficiency and performance, we generate RGB images based on the [detection] of MiniGPT-V2, and then generate language descriptions of each skeleton action based on MiniGPT4 as the positive prompt information for the network.
-Unlike existing methods (b), our method (a) shows the complete trajectory of actions, such as "jump up" and "sit down."
+We tried two ways to reconstruct RGB.
+Compared to (b), (a) can fully show the complete trajectory of actions, such as “jump up” and “sit down.”
 The generated language descriptions are also more correct.

 <div align="center">
 <img src="https://github.com/imustwangxin/MPPL/blob/main/Images/RGB_texts.jpg">